The Deadliest Disease in America

 The Deadliest Disease in America is a 2010 documentary film directed and produced by Crystal R. Emery.
 The film features commentary from medical and public health experts including Dr. Marcella Nunez-Smith, Dr. Camara Jones, Dr. Harlan Krumholz and Dr. Amelie G. Ramirez.
 This documentary reveals the history of racism in American healthcare and brutal scientific experiments done by using African slaves.
 It also explained the Black and Brown inequalities and biases continue to plague.

-The film has been shot New Haven, Connecticut, USA.
-It took 10 years to complete the documentary.
+The film was shot in New Haven, Connecticut, USA.
+It took ten years to complete.
 The film made its premier on 27 January 2010.
 The film received positive reviews from critics.
 The film was again screened at New York City’s Cinema Village on September 10 and running through September 16, 2021.